pkarbovskiy/system_design/url shortener/url_shortener.md

 ## Back of envelop estimation

 - Urls per second generated: 100M / 3600 / 24 = 1160
-- Read operation R: 1160 * R per second. if R is 10 => 11600 reads per second
+- Read operation R: 1160 * R per second. if R is 10 => 11600 reads per second.
+This estimation based on assumption that we have 1:R ratio of writes to reads.
+10 arbitrary number is was chosen at random
 - Amount of records: if service runs for 10 years 10*365*100m = 365B
 - Assume avg url is 100 char long
 - storage requirements is 365B * 100 bytes = 36.5TB (urls only no meta data)